 Honoring Those Who Served, Not Just on Veterans Day

-“This year at Assumption, we do not simply echo words of gratitude, rather we enter a new era for the College, an era in which the College formally recommits itself to providing for those who have served their country, as we launch a number of veterans-friendly initiatives,” said President Francesco C. Cesareo, Ph.D.
+“This year at Assumption, we do not simply echo words of gratitude, rather we enter a new era for the institution, an era in which Assumption formally recommits itself to providing for those who have served their country, as we launch a number of veterans-friendly initiatives,” said President Francesco C. Cesareo, Ph.D.

 The afternoon ceremony featured Colonel Christina Stevens ‘85, senior aerospace science instructor at South High Community School and retired member of the United States Air Force, who filled the gathered audience hope and inspiration.
 Col. Stevens provided a brief history of Veterans Day and its importance as a day of honor and remembrance.
 She shared that Veterans Day was originally founded by President Woodrow Wilson as Armistice Day as a way to commemorate the end of World War I at the 11th hour on the 11th day of the 11th month in the year 1918—exactly 100 years ago.
 Today, Veterans Day celebrates those who served past and present in the United States Armed Forces.

-Col. Stevens then reminisced about her time at Assumption College, during which she participated in an ROTC program.
-“There are certain moments in life we all remember,” Col. Stevens said, “and for me, the day in 1981 as a young freshman here at Assumption College, putting on my uniform for the first time, is one of those events.”
+Col. Stevens then reminisced about her time at Assumption, during which she participated in an ROTC program.
+“There are certain moments in life we all remember,” Col. Stevens said, “and for me, the day in 1981 as a young freshman here at Assumption, putting on my uniform for the first time, is one of those events.”

 A new graduate certificate program, which will be offered through the Department of Human Services and Rehabilitation Studies, and will train students on how to work with disabled veterans and their families.
 The primarily online curriculum will even include a military immersion course to familiarize students with military culture.

-Benjamin Hendricks, a veteran and graduate student at Assumption, thanked the College for its support of the veteran community.
+Benjamin Hendricks, a veteran and graduate student at Assumption, thanked the University for its support of the veteran community.
 After his remarks, Hendricks cut the ribbon, officially opening the two-room Veterans’ Lounge.

 One veteran-faculty member, Professor Gary Senecal, Ph.D., attended the event with his daughter.
 An adjunct professor in psychology and human services, Prof. Senecal has served as a member of the Army Reserves since 2013.
 Holding his daughter in his arms as they eagerly awaited the unveiling of the Lounge, Prof. Senecal expressed his gratitude for Assumption elevating its promise to serving veterans.